paraswap/paraswap-sdk/README.md

 ```

 ## Legacy
-The ParaSwap class is exposed with some effort on backward compatibility with previous versions.
+The `ParaSwap` class is exposed for backwards compatibility with previous versions of the SDK.

 ```typescript
 import { ParaSwap } from '@paraswap/sdk'